 Adept Education Associates is the trading name of John Viner, education consultant.

-John trained as an English teacher and began his careeer teaching English and History in a large secondary school.
+John trained as an English teacher and began his careeer teaching English, History and RE in a large secondary school.
 However, he always felt he was better suited to primary teaching and transferred to the primary sector as a class teacher in a Canterbury CE Primary school where he was in charge of PE and Games.
 From here he moved to a large CE Junior school in Faversham as a department head, responsible for science.
 His first headship was of a tiny village school, nestling high in the North Downs, to the south of Faversham.
 It was a real 'Miss Read' existence and John lived with his family in the school house.
 During his time there the roll doubled (to 33!!) and the school won a curriculum innovation award for its work in rural science.
 Three years later he took on the headship of a four-class CE Junior school, occupying the top two floors of a Victorian 'three-decker' school, which had a separate infant school (and the junior's swimming pool!) on the ground floor.
 Located in a socially deprived area of Rochester, the school had a significant proportion of pupils with English as an additional language and a variety of faiths